eloymelo/eloymelo.com/content/posts/hello-hugo.en.md

 UPDATE: Hey there!
 This is my very first post here.

-I'm setting up this website as a hybrid portfolio + learning log.
-It'll be a place where I write about Linux, system administration, automation, Python, and more — both in **English and Portuguese**.
+I'm setting up this website as a hybrid portfolio.
+It'll be a place where I'll write about my learning journey plus some tutorials and random topics as well about random stuff.

 Stay tuned!